charles-cowart/StoryEngine3/data/alice_rag/05_themes_symbols_and_motifs.md

 ## Theme C: Language as unstable ground

 ### Claim
-Wordplay and semantic slippage reveal language as contest, not neutral medium.
+Wordplay and shifting meanings show that language in Wonderland is often a source of conflict rather than clear communication.

 ### Scene anchors
 - Puns in Mock Turtle schooling.